Epilogue : the near future

 In the end it will almost certainly be important as well to include some role for both federal and provincial legislatures in any democratized selection process for the office of governor general.
 (And Indigenous governing bodies might be added to this list.)
 Even in minimalist models of reform provincial legislators could serve as advisors or nominators.

-Provincial legislatures may also be more inclined to vote for a constitutional amendment that gives them some role in the selection of the governor general as new head of state.
+Provincial legislatures may also be more inclined to vote for a constitutional amendment that gives them a role in the selection of the governor general as new head of state.
 (Moreover, under the Constitution Act, 1867 the governor general in theory appoints provincial lieutenant governors.
 And this might actually happen at last, as the prime minister loses another of his or her current few too many powers, under the new modestly reformed regime of the democratized ceremonial head of state.)

 * * * *